christianacca/web-api-starter/docs/deploy-app.md

 In practice the only way to run these scripts from a dev machine is:

 1. To have your own Azure subscription where you are the owner, AND
-2. The Azure subscription is linked to a developer Azure AD tenant created using the Microsoft 365 developer program.
+2. The Azure subscription is linked to a developer Azure Entra-ID tenant created using the Microsoft 365 developer program.
 See the following on how to get this setup:
     1. sign-up for the MS 365 developer program: <https://developer.microsoft.com/en-us/microsoft-365/dev-program>
     2. linking your VS subscription to your office365 dev tenant: <https://laurakokkarinen.com/how-to-use-the-complimentary-azure-credits-in-a-microsoft-365-developer-tenant-step-by-step/>
     3. things to be aware of when moving your VS subscription to another AD tenant: <https://docs.microsoft.com/en-us/azure/role-based-access-control/transfer-subscription>